Admission to doctoral studies at FyFa

 There is no general admission to doctoral education at Karolinska Institutet.
 All admission procedures are handled at the department level.

 There are, however, general rules established by Karolinska Institutet for admission to doctoral education.
 The admission procedure for doctoral education at the Department of Physiology and Pharmacology is carried out according to those rules.

 To be formally admitted as a doctoral student at FyFa, you need to present your doctoral research project at an admission seminar at the department.
 Admission seminars are held at FyFa four times per year; twice in the autumn and twice in the spring.

-Your presentation at the seminar should be about 15 minutes long, in English, followed by a question and answer session where the FyFa Admissions Board poses questions to the applicant.
-Total time for your seminar is 30 minutes.
-The supervisor shall be present at the seminar.
+Your presentation at the seminar should be approximately 15 minutes and in English, and will be followed by a question and answer session where the FyFa Admissions Board poses questions to the applicant.
+The supervisor has to be present.
+The total time for your seminar is 30 minutes.

 The FyFa Admissions Board consists of the FyFa directors of doctoral studies, researcher representatives and doctoral student representatives at the department.

 ‘Green light’ - Permission from the head of department prior to recruitment

 A new doctoral student can only be admitted to the doctoral education at KI on the premises that the principal supervisor can present an approved ‘Green light’ decision at the admission seminar.
 This means that an assessment has been done of the suitability as supervisor, previous track record and available time for supervision, as well as the financial resources.
 This assessment is performed by the departmental chairman, directors of doctoral studies and head of administration.
 Further information is found on the Staff Portal - ʽGreen light’ – approval of a supervisor before the start of a new doctoral project

 Thus, for each new doctoral student, a prospective supervisor must have obtained ‘Green light’ from the department prior to either: